 SEMINAR 10 Developing the Yi

 This is the last seminar of the training.
 In this seminar we will look at basic meditation methods and basic visualisation techniques.
-We will do this by exploring static and moving forms we have already developed during the two year training.
+We will do this by exploring static and moving forms we have already developed.
 We will also be looking at combining breath, movement and the Yi (mind and intention).
 Through simple visualisation techniques and symbolism we can enhance and deepen our understanding of the concepts leading to a more effortless practice.